exonum/exonum/TUTORIAL.md

 let stored = proposal.stored_configuration().clone();
 testkit.commit_configuration_change(proposal);

-// Check that that there is no following configuration scheduled before a block is created,
+// Check that there is no following configuration scheduled before a block is created,
 // and the proposal is committed. use exonum::blockchain::Schema;
 assert_eq!(